SFantasy/translate-cli/README.markdown

 Translate-cli
 ---

-Translate between Chinese and English.
+Translate between Chinese and English in your Terminal!

 - Use the api of [fanyi.baidu.com](http://fanyi.baidu.com)